absolutevaluepodcast/absolutevalue.github.io/docs/index.md

 [Link to RSS Feed](/feed.xml)

-### Russell Bogue - Decision-making, Data Privacy, and Positivity Inertia
+### Professor J. Michael Kosterlitz - Topological Phase Transitions, Emerging Technologies, and Principles of Creativity

-Today, I'm very excited to welcome Russell Bogue, an old friend of mine, who's currently a JD candidate at Yale Law School.
-Russell is one of the most mature and thoughtful individuals I know.
-And it was awesome to catch up on with him while discussing everything from trends in data privacy, to the key principles that we believe should guide decision-making and productivity.
-We hope you enjoy, and thanks for listening.
+Today, I'm excited to welcome Professor Mike Kosterlitz to the podcast.
+Professor Kosterlitz won the 2016 Nobel Prize in Physics for his work on topological phase transitions and exotic states of matter.
+He is a very close family friend by way of my Dad, who is his longtime colleague and lunch buddy.
+They talk physics over lunch every week, and I sometimes am lucky enough to join in, which is always an honor and a delight.
+On today's episode, we dive into his Nobel-Prize winning work with David Thouless, and how physics research can be similar to rock-climbing.
+We discuss topics in applied math and using topology for describing phase transitions in two-dimensional materials, and in the pursuit of the theory of everything.
+We also explore the frontier of quantum computing, emerging technologies, and various trends in our world.
+During our conversation, we also talk about creativity, resilience, and the human condition.
+We hope you enjoy.

 <!-- standard manual audio player
 <audio controls="controls">